evgeniy-polyakov/nostache/README.md

 Nostache(`<p><{ for (let i = 0; i < 3; i++) }><br><{}></p>`)() // produces `<p><br><br><br></p>`
 ```

-But in most cases it's better to use simplified syntax that allows html tags right inside the code.
+In most cases it's better to use simplified syntax that allows html tags right inside the code.
 Any html tag wrapped in braces `{< >}` is considered as such.
 Whitespace and comments around the tag
 are ignored.

 ```javascript